Part 1 - Introduction To OAuth

 “The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.”

-• Protected resource: The component that the resource owner has access to.
+• Protected Resource: The component that the Resource Owner (you) has access to.
 This is normally an API.
+In our example, the Protected Resource will be your Facebook account.

-• Client: The piece of software that access the protected resource on behalf of the resource owner.
+• Client: The piece of software that accesses the protected resource (your Facebook account) on behalf of the resource owner (you).
+In our example the Client is Strava.

-Let’s map out the OAuth components in this example:
+Let’s map out the OAuth components once again according to our example:

-• Strava is the OAuth client that is trying to get access to Strava on the your (resource owner) behalf.
+• Strava is the OAuth Client that is trying to get access to Facebook on your behalf to make a Facebook post of what exercise you did so your friends can see that you’re not lazy!

 The end goal is for Strava to be given access to your Facebook account in order to make posts.
-In other words, you as the user need to delegate authorization to the client (strava), so the client can access the protected resource (Facebook).
+In other words, you as the user need to delegate authorization to the Client (Strava), so the Client can access the Protected Resource (your Facebook account).

 Client AuthorizationLink to heading